 Written by guest blogger Daniela Garay

-Are you looking for a fun and meaningful narrative writing unit?
+Are you looking for a fun and meaningful narrative writing unit for your 3rd, 4th, or 5th grade students?
 Here it is!

 Language arts teachers strive for a stronger cross-curricular relationship between reading and writing that interconnects both subjects more purposefully and meaningfully.
 This point of view writing unit does just that!

 It takes the ever-popular fifth grade read aloud, Wonder, and uses it as a framework for a creative perspective narrative writing unit.
 Students will be prompted to rewrite an event or chapter of the book from the point of view of a character that did not have a chapter with their perspective told.